nucleome/docs/source/animation.rst

 Navigate the genome using navigation buttons
 --------------------------------------------

-You can use navigation buttons to move forward/backward on the chromosome or zoom-in/-out.
+You can use navigation buttons to move forward/backward on the chromosome or zoom-in/-out based on the genomic coordinates.

 .. figure:: img/tutorial/GIF/NB_navigation_button_compress.gif
     :align: center